Harry Simon (boxer)

 Harry Simon (born 21 October 1971) is a Namibian former professional boxer.
-He is a two-weight world champion, having held the WBO junior middleweight title from 1998 to 2001, and the WBO middleweight title in 2002.
+He is a world champion in two weight classes, having held the World Boxing Organization (WBO) junior middleweight title from 1998 to 2001, and the WBO middleweight title in 2002.

 In 2002, Simon was involved in a serious car crash.
 He was found guilty of "culpable homicide" and sentenced to jail in 2007.
 Simon was released in 2009.
 He lost his world middleweight title owing to injuries sustained from the car accident, being stripped of the belt for failure to defend it.

 In 2013 Simon won the vacant IBF International Light Heavyweight title against Geard Ajetović, and defended it against him again in 2014.

+He retired undefeated with a record of 31–0–0, with 23 wins by way of knockout.

 Amateur highlights

-As an amateur Simon represented Namibia as a welterweight at the 1992 Summer Olympics in Barcelona, Spain, and had an overall amateur record of 121-9.
+As an amateur Simon represented Namibia as a welterweight at the 1992 Summer Olympics in Barcelona, Spain, and had an overall amateur record of 121–9.
 His result was: